PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-07-30-set-up-your-git-for-contributing.markdown

 ### Pull

 This one is the most important part.
+There is two ways to pull, you can either **_rebase_** or **_merge_**.
+As soon as you work with someone else on one branch, we perfer the rebase stategy, it will keep your history cleaner (one straight line).

-When you pull the remote branch, your modifications we'll be moved on top so you don't have any merge commits.
-If you are the only one working on your branch, you'll be fine but as soon as you work on someone else's branch, this will keep your history cleaner.
+When you pull the remote branch, your changes we'll be moved on top so you don't have any merge commits.

 If you want more details about **the difference between _Pull_ and _Rebase_** you should [read this tutorial from Atlassian](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).